Muiden Castle

 In the early 19th century the castle ceased to have an official function, but although it became extremely dilapidated the state did not grant any money for restoration until 1863.
 The first restoration period (1895–1909) was originally supervised by P. J. H. Cuypers and later by J. W. H. Berden.

-The latter, in particular, believed that the building must conform to the idealized image of a medieval castle, so that many post-1500 features were destroyed, including the entrance portal giving on to the courtyard, which had been built between 1609 and 1647, when the castle caretaker was P. C. Hooft, the poet and historian.
+The latter, in particular, believed that the building must conform to the idealized image of a medieval castle, so many post-1500 features were destroyed, including the entrance portal giving on to the courtyard, which had been built between 1609 and 1647, when the castle caretaker was P. C. Hooft, the poet, and historian.

 The portal was, however, restored during the second period (1956–1972), when many architectural details from both before and after 1500 were returned as close as possible to their original state, in an attempt to do justice to all the castle’s architectural phases.